In Exercises 9–20, use the data in the following table, which lis... | Channels for Pearson+

 In Exercises 9–20, use the data in the following table, which lists survey results from high school drivers at least 16 years of age (based on data from “Texting While Driving and Other Risky Motor Vehicle Behaviors Among U.S. High School Students,” by O’Malley, Shults, and Eaton, Pediatrics, Vol. 131, No. 6).
 Assume that subjects are randomly selected from those included in the table.
 Hint: Be very careful to read the question correctly.

-Texting and Alcohol If one of the high school drivers is randomly selected, find the probability that the selected driver did not text while driving and did not drive when drinking.
+Texting and Alcohol If four different high school drivers are randomly selected, find the probability that they all texted while driving.

 Verified step by step guidance